 Key MRT Stations for Tourists

-Blok M — Gateway to South Jakarta’s Blok M entertainment and food district, and a major TransJakarta interchange.
+Blok M — The gateway to South Jakarta’s Blok M food-and-nightlife district and a major TransJakarta interchange.

 TransJakarta Bus Rapid Transit

-TransJakarta is the world’s longest bus rapid transit (BRT) system and the backbone of public transportation for getting around Jakarta.
-With dedicated bus lanes, elevated stations, and a network that covers approximately 92.5% of Jakarta’s area, TransJakarta carries an average of 1.4 million passengers daily and connects neighborhoods that the MRT does not yet reach.
+TransJakarta is the world’s longest bus rapid transit network and, by reach, the real backbone of public transport here.
+Its dedicated lanes, raised platform stations, and corridors cover roughly 92.5% of the city’s area, moving around 1.4 million passengers a day and reaching neighborhoods the MRT does not yet touch.
+Where the MRT is the express spine, TransJakarta is the capillaries.

 How TransJakarta Works